chornberger-c2c/vagrant-ansible-dynamic-inventory/README.md

 This is a fork from https://github.com/ansible-collections/community.general/blob/main/scripts/inventory/vagrant.py with some modifications to work with newer Vagrant releases.

-Basically this an Ansible dynamic inventory for Vagrant boxes.
+Basically this is an Ansible dynamic inventory for Vagrant boxes.

 Changes include: